githubtraining/communicating-using-markdown/responses/05-pr-body.md

 ## Step 8: Add a list

-In this pull request, you'll learn about lists and emojis.
-You'll also list a few details in your resume!
+In this pull request, you'll learn about lists and emoji.
+You'll also list a few details in your resume.

 :point_down: _These are expandable dialogues!
 Click to open and see more information._